Ferdinand Gregorovius, a German historian best known for his studies on medieval Rome, spent some days at Anzio in

 Cathedral of Terracina and a detail of its bell tower

 The Cathedral of Terracina was built by converting the cell of a Roman temple into a church and then by adding a portico made up of ancient columns and capitals (it resembles that of the Cathedral of Civita Castellana).
-The bell tower shows a combination of Romanesque and Gothic elements which is quite unusual, but very elegant.
+The bell tower shows a combination of styles which is quite unusual, but very elegant.
+Its design was most likely influenced by that of the bell tower of the Cathedral of Gaeta.

 Details of the Cathedral: a) unusual sculptures portraying a hound (left) and a fat man on a throne between a dragon and an owl (centre-above);